DimitrisFortis/WUR_AutonomousGreenhouseProject_EDA/README.md

 The ***teams objective*** was to maximize net profit, by minimizing use of resources (e.g. water, nutrients, energy -heating and electricity- CO2) while optimizing income as a function of production and fruit quality.

 ***Data*** were collected during a 6-month cherry tomato production in 6 high-tech glasshouse compartments, located at the Wageningen Research Centre in Bleiswijk (The Netherlands).
-The dataset contains data on outdoor and indoor greenhouse climate, irrigation, status of actuators, requested and realized climate setpoints, resource consumption, harvest, crop-related parameters, tomato quality, analysis of irrigation and drain samples and root-zone/slab information.
+The dataset contains data on outdoor and indoor greenhouse climate, irrigation, status of actuators, requested and realized climate setpoints (“Weather” and “GreenhouseClimate”), resource consumption (“Resources”), harvest (“Production”), crop-related parameters (“CropParameters”), tomato quality ("TomQuality”), analysis of irrigation and drain samples (“LabAnalysis”) and root-zone/slab information (“GrodanSens”).

 The ***project's objective*** is to describe and analyze the results of the second *“Autonomous Greenhouse Challenge”*.